fedsalluzz/Finance_v1/README.md

 > This section contains indication to evaluate different types of flexibility

 -**Investment Flexibility** :=*Revenues/Invested Capital* .
-This parameter describes the ammount of investments the company shoud make to have a given level of growth.
-This measure drops if the earnings
+This parameter describes the ammount of investments the company should make to have a given level of growth.
+This measure drops if the earnings drop.
+As en example telecom companies has low flexibility due to heavy infrastructure, while services or consulting busineses have high investment flexibility.

--**Operating Flexibility** :=*Gross Margin*
+-**Operating Flexibility** :=*Gross profit Margin* .
+This parameter measures how much a change in revenues effects the operative income.
+The lower the revenues are the lower the operating flexibility is.
+In general losses effect businesses and the effect is more heavy when those businesses have lots of fixed costs.
+As an example airlines and industrial companies has low operating flexibility, while online retailing companies have high operating flexibility.

 -**Financial Flexibility** :=*Net Debt/EBTDA*